French frigate Charmante (1777)

-Charmante was a 32-gun of the French Navy, lead ship of her class.
+Charmante was a 32-gun frigate of the French Navy, lead ship of her class.

 Career

 In 1778, under Lieutenant Henri Pantaléon de Mac Nemara, (Note: Alternatively spelt "Macnémara", "Macnemara" or "Macnamara".
 Henri Pantaléon de Mac Nemara was the nephew of Vice-Admiral Jean-Baptiste Mac Nemara.)
 Charmante cruised in the Caribbean, arriving at Fort Royal on 23 June 1778.

 On 1 September, as Charmante was escorting a convoy from Port-au-Prince around Saint-Domingue along with Dédaigneuse, she encountered the British frigate HMS Active, under Captain Williams-Freeman, and captured her.

 On 16 February 1780, under Baron de la Haye, she was part of a squadron comprising the 64-gun Ajax and Protée, as well as the fluyt Éléphant.
 In the action of 24 February 1780, the convoy encountered a British force under George Rodney, and Protée sacrificed herself to cover the retreat of her fellows.
 While the convoy sailed on to the Indian Ocean with Ajax, Charmante returned to Lorient to bring the news of the battle, arriving there on 3 March.